Hurricane Erin forecast to churn up dangerous swells and winds from Florida to New England

 While forecasters remain confident the center of the monster storm will remain far offshore, the outer edges are likely to bring damaging tropical-force winds, large swells and life-threatening rip currents.

-Warnings about rip currents have been posted from Florida to the New England coast, but the biggest threat is along the barrier islands of North Carolina’s Outer Banks where evacuations have been ordered.
+Warnings about rip currents have been posted from Florida to the New England coast with New York City closing its beaches to swimming on Wednesday and Thursday.
+Several Long Island and New Jersey beaches also will be off-limits.

+“Enjoy the shore, enjoy this beautiful weather but stay out of the water,” New Jersey Gov. Phil Murphy said Tuesday.

 Off the coast of Massachusetts, Nantucket Island could see waves of more than 10 feet (3 meters) later this week.
-In New Jersey, towns are closing some beaches to swimming.

-“Enjoy the shore, enjoy this beautiful weather but stay out of the water,” Gov. Phil Murphy said Tuesday.
+But the biggest threat is along the barrier islands of North Carolina’s Outer Banks where evacuations have been ordered.
+At least one town asked residents to secure their trash cans so they don’t float or blow away.

 Erin has become an unusually large and deceptively worrisome storm while moving through the Caribbean, with its tropical storm winds stretching 200 miles (320 kilometers) from its core.
 Forecasters expect it will grow larger in size as it moves through the Atlantic and curls north.